SINGROUP/pycp2k/README.md

 # Most IDEs will be able to automatically suggest the entries as you begin
 # typing them.
 Relevant parts of the documentation have been copied to
 # parsedclasses.py and some IDEs provide quick access to them (e.g. in spyder
-# you can search documentation for keyword with the command "go to definition".
+# you can search documentation for keyword with the command "go to definition"

+# The keywords can entered as any python type that converts to string (int,
+# float, etc.).
+Additionally you can provide non-repeatable keywords as lists.
+# In that case the each list element is converted to string, separated with
+# white space and printed into input file.
+Repeatable keywords can also be
+# defined as lists, but in this case each list item corresponds to a new
+# repeated item.
+For an example of these features see examples/example_qmmm.py.
 GLOBAL.Run_type = "ENERGY_FORCE"
 GLOBAL.Project = "Si_bulk8"
 GLOBAL.Print_level = "LOW"